Eastern Indigo Snake

 - New hatchlings are typically between 16-24 inches long.

-- The eastern indigo produces annual clutches of 6-12 eggs.
+- The snake produces annual clutches of 6-12 eggs.

 - During warmer seasons, indigos may travel up to three miles in search of new habitats and prey.